callahantiff/PheKnowLator/README.rst

 *Download Data*

-This code depends on three documents (located inside the `resources` directory) in order to run successfully (for information on what’s included in these documents, see the `Document Dependencies`_ Wiki page):
+This code requires three documents within the `resources` directory to run successfully.
+For more information on these documents, see `Document Dependencies`_):

 * `resources/resource_info.txt`_
 * `resources/ontology_source_list.txt`_